The ECHOtape Story

 Marilyn and Stanley Edelstein may not have envisioned a future where tape replaced nails and screws, but they did know one thing: People count.

-By focusing on the people—the employees, the suppliers, and the customers—and delivering a personalized experience to everyone, ECHOtape became more than just successful, it became timeless.
+We’re passionate about people.
+And by focusing on the people—the employees, the suppliers, and the customers—and delivering a personalized experience to everyone, ECHOtape became more than just successful, it became timeless.